jeffreysilver/slowcovid-lambdas/README.md

 ## The simulator

 You can simulate the core of dialog processing on the command line — by feeding the dialog engine with command-line entries rather than entries from a kinesis stream.
 Try it out by running `python simulator.py`.

+## `manage.py`

+The `manage.py` script contains commands that we've found helpful while operating the Dialog Engine in production.
+You'll need appropriate AWS credentials in your environment to use this script.
+Type `python manage.py --help` for info on what this script can do.

 ## CI
 We use [black](https://black.readthedocs.io/en/stable/) for code formatting and flake8 for linting, with a custom rule setting maximum line length to 100.